mggg-states/ME-shapefiles/README.md

 This shapefile uses a UTM Zone 19 projection (ESPG:6348).

 ## Rating
-We give these shapefiles an A rating.
+We give this shapefile an A rating.
 All data were obtained from the state government and processing was conducted by a group trained by and working closely with MGGG.